borttrob/blog/blog/_posts/embed-svg-in-v-btn.md

 ### Slightly less naive approach

-[The vuetify documentation tells you](https://vuetifyjs.com/en/components/buttons/) that the svg has to be embedded in a v-icon **link hinzufügen**.
-So I changed listing 1 to
+[The vuetify documentation tells you](https://vuetifyjs.com/en/components/buttons/) that the svg has to be embedded in a `v-icon`.
+So I changed the previous listing to

 ```html
 <!-- Doesn't work -->